 For detailed information, see Quotes.

 This enhancement requires a new field set called Items Searcher.
 The Items Searcher field set is included in the field set setup script.
-For details, see Import Field Sets.
+For details, see Set Up Initial Field Sets.

 This release of SuiteCommerce Advanced includes an update to the SCIS Integration feature.